CharlesKariuki-001/CharlesKariuki-001/README.md

 ## 👨‍💻 About Me

 I'm Charles Kariuki, a dedicated builder at the intersection of **Cybersecurity, Artificial Intelligence, and Software Engineering**.
-With a **Diploma in Business Information Technology** and pursuing a degree in Computer Science, I specialize in designing resilient, scalable systems that harness AI for threat detection, secure data management, and innovative solutions tailored to emerging markets.
+With skills in *** Business Information Technology** and currently pursuing  Computer Science, I specialize in designing resilient, scalable systems that harness AI for threat detection, secure data management, and innovative solutions tailored to emerging markets.

 My expertise lies in: